-Show notes below the embedded video, as always.
+The show notes are below the embedded video.

-As always, show notes are below the embedded video:
+As always, show notes follow the video embed.

 We moderate comments on a ~24~48 hour cycle.
 There will be some delay after submitting a comment.